Sacramento City College: History

 In 1922, the citizens of Sacramento organized a junior college district, effectively granting Sacramento Junior College its administrative independence from Sacramento High School.
 This plan of organization remained in force until 1936, when the college became a part of the Sacramento City Unified School District.

 Twenty-eight years later, as a result of a March 17, 1964, election, Sacramento City College separated from the Sacramento City Unified School District to join the newly organized Los Rios Junior College District, which took over the operation of American River College and Sacramento City College.
 Los Rios paid the total of $1.00 for the 75 acre Sacramento City College Campus.
 In October 1967, the Sacramento Pop Festival was held at the main campus' Charles C. Hughes Stadium.
 In 1970, the newly renamed Los Rios Community College District opened a third campus, Cosumnes River College.
 Folsom Lake College has recently been added to the district.

 Student life

 There are over 50 student clubs and groups on campus, although there are no official fraternities or sororities.
 The campus does not offer any dorms.

+Student publications

 The Sacramento City College yearbook was called the Pioneer when initially published in the 1920s.
 The format changed in the early 1970s, and it was discontinued by 1980.
 The school newspaper-originally named "the Blotter" in the 1920s—would be called "The Pony Express" for several decades.
 It is now called "the Express."